Alvannwanorim/Buddy_Savings/README.md

 ***

 #### **Savings Plan Endpoints**

+This is used to create savings plan that users can join

 | Title            | Description       | Endpoint | Input    |Authorization  |
 | :---             |    :----:           |    :----: |    :----:        |          ---: |